At some point in the season as you inspect your tomato crop, you may have noticed a rotten, sunken spot on the end of the fruit.

 Because the leaves have greater transpiration than the fruits, the leaves tend to receive more calcium, leaving the fruits to suffer.

-Here’s the thing: Despite the many remedies floating around on how you can stop blossom end rot from wreaking havoc on your tomatoes, you cannot treat blossom end rot and you cannot reverse blossom end rot with epsom salts, powdered milk, or other homemade solutions.
+Here’s the thing: Despite the many remedies floating around on how you can stop blossom end rot from wreaking havoc on your tomatoes, you cannot treat blossom end rot and you cannot reverse blossom end rot with fungicides, epsom salts, powdered milk, or other homemade sprays and solutions.

 As you’ll learn below, the problem is likely to resolve on its own but there are steps you can take to lessen the chances or prevent blossom end rot from happening to your plants.

 Solution #1: Take it easy on the nitrogen.

 Though nitrogen is a vital nutrient needed for plant growth, too much of it (especially when combined with fast-climbing temperatures) can cause foliage to grow too rapidly before various plant compounds have a chance to “catch up” and move enough calcium into the fruits.